 Lovelace’s culture, remember, still hadn’t developed a concept of machine much beyond the automaton, the clockwork ensemble that mimicked life, but could never create new behaviour.
 The Writer could write only what it was told to write.
 The Analytical Engine, on the other hand, could produce an answer that it had worked out for itself based on its inputs and programming.

 It is reasonable to argue, however, that it was not just that Lovelace had seen no evidence that machines could act as originators, but that those machines which had appeared to act thus had been frauds.
 One automaton, in particular, had appeared capable of replicating human thought: The Mechanical Turk was a machine that could not only play chess, but could also reliably win against grandmasters.
 It toured Europe from 1770 until 1854 and won nearly every match it played.
-The Mechanical Turk even won a match with Babbage, who said he was sure it was a trick, but he couldn’t see how.
+The Mechanical Turk even won a match with Babbage, who said that he was sure it was a trick, but he couldn’t see how.

 About a decade or so before Lovelace published her translation and notes on the Analytical Engine, the Turk was exposed as a hoax.
 It was not, in fact, an automaton at all, but a machine driven by a human sitting, probably very uncomfortably, in the box at its base.
 One can’t help but wonder if Lovelace’s assertion that the Analytical Engine could not originate was as much based on a desire to differentiate it from automata, real or hoaxed, as a belief that it was not possible.

-Like many woman who have contributed greatly to the fields of science, technology, engineering and maths through the centuries, Lovelace’s achievements have often been either downplayed or rejected by modern voices.
+Like many women who have contributed greatly to the fields of science, technology, engineering and maths through the centuries, Lovelace’s achievements have often been either downplayed or rejected by modern voices.
 There are two main objections.
 Firstly, it is said that Lovelace didn’t understand calculus and thus, the logic goes, could not have had the capacity to prepare the Bernoulli program.